FabianGermany/ChallengingAlarmClockApp/README.md

   - e.g. by creating a toast/snackbar "Alarm has been created" and "Alarm has been set / Alarm will ring in xx hours and xx minutes" etc.
   - by making a friendly dialogue for requestPermissionToSendNotifications
   - chose time via "now" field etc.
+  - Quiz score 5/5 is not apparent right now
 - Improve alarm notification
   - It works when app is active, when app is in background, when the screen is off
   - It does not work yet when the app is terminated